AndreaPontrandolfo/sheriff/README.md

 ### Monorepo support in VSCode

-To make use of the [Eslint VScode extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) in monorepos, use the [eslint.workingDirectories](https://github.com/microsoft/vscode-eslint#mono-repository-setup) setting.
+To make use of the [ESLint VScode extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) in monorepos, use the [eslint.workingDirectories](https://github.com/microsoft/vscode-eslint#mono-repository-setup) setting.

 ## <a name="prior-art"></a>🧐 Prior art